 This is a publication of the Junior Primary Education Society.
-The publication provides a medium through which all teachers engaged in Junior Primary Education could express their views, suggestions, criticisms, experiences and expertise.94 c.)
+The publication provides a medium through which all teachers engaged in Junior Primary Education could express their views, suggestions, criticisms, experiences and expertise.
+94 b.)
+Stories from Springfield c.)
 Rhymes from Rustomjee d.)
 Management Guide